 Dual Credit Benefits

-- Exposure to the academic challenges of college while in your supportive high school environment
+- Exposure to the academic rigor of college while in your supportive high school environment

 - Increased likelihood of enrolling in college and graduating within four years

-- Opportunities for flexible college options like early graduation, double majors, employment and extracurricular activities
+- Flexible programming options for your college experience, such as early graduation, double major/minor, employment, and extracurricular activities

 Dual Credit vs. Advanced Placement